tamdye/CourseProject/README.md

 # CourseProject
-course project for Data Cleaning Class

 In order for this code to run, the source data needs to be downloaded to the working directory and unzipped.
-Additionally, I created an interim file, dataLabels.csv, that aslo needs to be downloaded from this repo into the working directory.
+Additionally, I created an interim file, dataLabels.csv, that also needs to be downloaded from this repo into the working directory.
+The description of this file is in step 4 below.

 In order to process the data, I completed 5 steps.